 Rainbow Vanilla Sheet Cake

 Healthy Birthday Cake Smoothie Bowl

 Vegan Apple Pie Smoothie

 A plant-based smoothie that literally tastes like vanilla birthday cake.
 I snuck in one cup of cauliflower and you wouldn't even know it.
 My girls didn't suspect a thing and fought over each sip.

-- 2 tablespoon slivered almonds (omit if nut-free, it adds creaminess)
+- 3 tablespoons slivered almonds (omit if nut-free, it adds creaminess)

-- Serve immediately.
-Garnish with whipped cream and sprinkles.
+- Garnish with whipped cream and sprinkles and any other desired garnishes to make it festive.
 Add a birthday candle on top if desired.
 Enjoy with a straw or spoon.

 - Category: Smoothie